 You can play around with the formula in my Bread Calculator here.

 These sourdough naan bread are a delight.
 Fluffy and with a wonderful taste.
-They work perfectly like a side dish for any saucy dish, in my opinion it does not have to be an Indian dish.
+They work perfectly as a side dish for any saucy dish, in my opinion, it does not have to be an Indian dish.